Tax Credits: Understanding couples

 Until 18 January 2010, HMRC would recover the whole of any overpayment arising on the old claim, but give no credit for what the claimant would have received had they made a new claim at the right time.

-From 18 January 2010, HMRC introduced a new policy whereby tax credits recipients who start to live together, or who become single after being part of a couple, but are late reporting the change to HMRC, can reduce the overpayment on their old claim by whatever they would have been entitled to had they made a new claim promptly.
+From 18 January 2010, HMRC introduced a policy whereby tax credits recipients who start to live together, or who become single after being part of a couple, but are late reporting the change to HMRC (or don't report the change and have their award changed as a result of a compliance investigation by HMRC), can ask HMRC to reduce the overpayment on their old claim by whatever they would have been entitled to had they made a new claim promptly.
+A new claim must be made for this policy to apply.

-More information about notional offsetting can be found in the HMRC compliance manual.
+More information about notional entitlement can be found in the HMRC compliance manual.
 The manual covers three distinct periods, prior to 17 May 2007, between 17 May 2007 and 18 January 2010 and after 18 January 2010.
-This is because notional offsetting applied until May 2007 when it was withdrawn.
+This is because notional entitlement applied until May 2007 when it was withdrawn.
 It was reinstated in January 2010 following representations from LITRG and other organisations.

 You can find information about couples and repayment of overpayments in our dealing with debt section.